Corionis/ELS/artifacts/document/communications.md

     1. -p and -P are equivalent; only site-related data is used
     2. -s causes the subscriber to scan for the latest media data
-    3. -S the subscriber will import a local collection file and will FORCE the publisher to take that JSON data when a connection is made
+    3. -S the subscriber will import a local collection file and will FORCE the publisher to take that media data when a connection is made
     4. -t the subscriber will import a local subscriber targets file
     5. -T causes the subscriber to FORCE the publisher to take the